 Finally, the plant enters the late flowering stage around day 60.
 From this point on, our dedicated cultivation teams monitor the development of the plant, and most importantly, the color of the trichome.
 When the trichomes are milky and the flower full, the plant is ready for harvest!
 This stage is also when the plant turns beautiful colors as the plant experiences late fall-like conditions and a nutrient flush that prepares it for harvest.

-Indeed, in its final days of growth, GMO shows us why patience pays off.
-Its flowers burst with trichomes, the plant reeks in the best way, and a low and slow dry cure to perfect the product is just about all these beauties need.
+In its final days of growth, GMO shows us why patience pays off.
+Its flowers burst with trichomes.
+The plant reeks in the best way.
+And a low and slow dry cure to perfect the product is just about all these beauties need.
 From there, they head to our hand trimmers and our dedicated packaging team.
-When we talked to Budd about GMO, he mentioned loving the low stem to bud ratio.
+When we talked to Budd about GMO, he mentioned loving the low stem-to-bud ratio.
 But that’s not all Budd had to say about GMO.
 “This is my turn-up strain,” said Budd.
 “I usually look for THC percentages in the teens or twenties, but if I want something special, I look for higher potency options like GMO.”
 Yes, GMO sounds like a something special indeed.